SiFli SDK RF Test Guide

 Step 6: Connect the instrument and run the test

-Configure the CMW500’s Bluetooth Signaling test module, set DUT Connection to BD Address (read it out with Read_BD_Addr and fill it in), and start the test suite.
-The instrument automatically runs inquiry -> page -> ACL -> LMP_test_control, executing the full BQB test matrix.
+Configure the CMW500 with the Bluetooth Signaling test module, set DUT Connection to BD Address (read it with Read_BD_Addr and fill it in), and start the test suite.
+The instrument automatically runs inquiry → page → ACL → LMP_test_control and executes the full BQB test matrix.

 Step 7: Exit the test

-If you are doing Template B (HCI pass-through), Step 1 must also add CONFIG_BT_RF_TEST=y and the IPC UART configuration (see Chapter 1); the Step 2 handler body is replaced with the Template B code plus an implementation of my_app_release_uart(); after Step 5, use the §12.3 PC script for verification instead; in Step 6, connect the instrument directly to the switched-away UART (no BT Address flow needed — the instrument sends HCI commands directly).
+For Template B (HCI passthrough): in Step 1 also add the IPC UART configuration (see Chapter 1); in Step 2 replace the handler body with the Template B code plus an implementation of my_app_release_uart(); after Step 5 switch to the PC-script verification in §12.3; in Step 6 connect the instrument directly to the switched-away UART (no BD Address flow needed — the instrument sends HCI commands directly).

 14. Troubleshooting